Skip to content

 What is the Trump administration doing in Iran?

-The Trump administration launched a military campaign against Iran in February 2026 alongside Israel, without a formal declaration of war or NATO consultation.
+The administration launched a military campaign against Iran in February 2026 alongside Israel, without a formal declaration of war or NATO consultation.
 It has demanded Iran's unconditional surrender while struggling to secure war funding from Congress.

 Is Congress funding the Iran war?